TryGhost/action-update-posts/README.md

           days: 30
 ```

+Using the schedule `"01 00 * * *"` will run this action once per day at one minute past midnight.
+For testing purposes, you may wish to use `""*/5 * * * *"`, which will run every 5 minutes.

-This will run once per day at midnight.
-It will find all posts tagged with `#early-access`, and if the were published more than 30 days ago, will update the `visibility` field to `public`.
+The example `with` configuration will find all posts tagged with `#early-access`, and if they were published more than 30 days ago, will update the `visibility` field to `public`.

-4. Tweak the configuration values to whatever you like, and then commit and push your changes.
+4. Tweak the `tag`, `field`, `value` and `days` configuration values to whatever you like, and then commit and push your changes.

 ## Configuration